lisp-mirror/lserver/README.md

 ## Writing software

-`lserver` is designed to allow the use of `lserver`-unaware function as the basis of its commands.
-When the command is executed, the function is applied to the list of provided command arguments in a dynamic environment with the following bindings:
+`lserver` commands can be defined on top of `lserver`-unaware functions.
+When the command is executed, the associated function is applied to the list of provided command arguments with the following dynamic bindings:

 * `*standard-input*`, `*standard-output*`, and `*standard-error*` are identified with client’s standard streams;